wader/jqjq/README.md

 > **Warning** this project is mostly for learning, experimenting and fun.

 Why?
-It started when I was researching how to write decoders directly in jq for [fq](https://github.com/wader/fq) which ended up involving some syntax tree rewriting and walking and then it grow from there.
+It started when I was researching how to write decoders directly in jq for [fq](https://github.com/wader/fq) which ended up involving some syntax tree rewriting and walking and then it grew from there.

 But it's also a great way to promote and show that jq is a very expressive, capable and nice language! :)